disastrid/instruments_lab/docs/README.md

 You can have as many or as few social links as you want, and these can include twitter, facebook, github, youtube, dribbble, and tumblr - just add the link and list the type of icon it needs.
 If there's one you want that doesn't appear here, let me know and I'll add it.

+To add a link in your description, just use HTML tags - the text is inserted into the DOM and therefore it will render your tags.
+For example: "This guy spends his time listening to <a href="https://www.youtube.com/watch?v=fWNaR-rxAic">classical music</a>."

 ### Your photo

 All member photos should be *250x250px*.
 Please upload to `images/people`.